mmhenderson/ObjectMatch/README.md

   - all scripts needed to run the classifier analysis with real and shuffled data labels, saving output as .mat files.
 + Voxel_selection
   - code to identify informative voxels for classifier analyses, using training set data only.
-- Note that most of this code won't run without the data files that are found in the repository on OSF.
+- Note that much of this code won't run without the data files that are found in the repository on OSF.
 Alternatively, the scripts in Run_decoding and Analyze_decoding will re-generate and save all the necessary files.

 ### Folders in the OSF repository
 - stimuli